Question & Answer

 DCB47997 1101093217 T H hdisk0 DISK OPERATION ERROR

-If commands fail making it impossible to clean up prior to the disk replacement, the only alternative at that point may be to reboot the VIOS and go from there.
+If commands fail making it impossible to clean up before replacing the disk, the only alternative at that point may be to restart the VIOS and go from there.
 Depending on the state of rootvg, the VIOS may or may not come back.
 If this is the only VIOS in the managed system, a maintenance window will need to be scheduled to bring the clients down before rebooting the VIOS.
 If the environment involves dual VIO Servers, and the clients' storage and network are fully redundant via a second VIOS, then rebooting the VIOS in question should have no impact on the clients.

-If the VIOS comes back, the failing disk may be put in a Defined state during boot up, and you can try to break the mirror again and remove that failing disk from rootvg at that point (granted there are no stale partitions in the known "good" disk).
+If the VIOS restarts successfully, the failing disk may be put in a Defined state, and you can try to break the mirror again and remove the failing disk from rootvg at that point.
+(Granted there are no stale partitions in the known "good" disk).

-If the VIOS does NOT come back, pay close attention to see if the boot up process hangs at a particular reference code as a maintenance mode might be helpful for further diagnostics.
-For example if the disk failure has caused filesystem corruption, you may be attempt to clean that up and break the mirror from maintenance mode and go from there.
-Please, note that if the failing disk caused loss of quorum, rootvg may not be accessible even from maintenance mode.
+If the VIOS fails to restart, pay close attention to the console messages and determine if it hangs at a particular reference code as a maintenance shell might be needed for further diagnostics.
+For example, if the disk failure has caused filesystem corruption, you may be attempt to clean that up and break the mirror from a maintenance shell and go from there.
+Note that if the failing disk caused loss of quorum, rootvg may not be accessible even from maintenance mode.
 In such case, the bad disk may need to be replaced first.
-Then, you can try booting to SMS to select the mirror copy as the first boot device and attempt to boot from it.
-The VIOS may need to be restored from a backup image as a very last option. - ksh: The file system has read permission only.
+Then, you can try activating the VIOS partition to SMS to select the mirror copy as the first bootable device and attempt to boot from it.
+The VIOS may need to be restored from a backup image as a very last option.

 4. If you are able to successfully break the mirror from the failing disk, check to see if the dump device may have been left on the failing disk.
 By default, the dump device is not mirrored.
 Therefore, it may be expected to be left in the failing disk if that was the initial disk the VIOS was installed to as it is the case in this example: